Headed Outdoors? Bear Safety Tips – Part Two

 - If a bear approaches, stand still, hold your ground, wave your arms and yell until it leaves.
 “Hey Bear” is a popular choice.
 If a bear continues to approach, use your bear spray.

-- In the unlikely event a black bear makes contact with you, fight back aggressively with anything at hand.
+- In the unlikely event a black bear makes physical contact with you, fight back aggressively with anything at hand.
 Never play dead.
-People have deterred bears with hiking poles, rocks, water bottles, binoculars and even their bare hands.
+People have successfully deterred bears with hiking poles, rocks, water bottles, binoculars and even their bare hands.

 Carry Bear Spray and Know How to Use It